 - Next pull brisket off, place it in tin foil fat side up and carefully wrap.
 Place brisket back on smoker with fat side up.

-- Once brisket has reached 195F internal (around 2 hours), carefully flip to have fat side back on top.
+- Once brisket has reached 195F internal (around 2 hours), carefully flip to have fat side back on bottom.
 Pour your bourbon and white vinegar over top of brisket and into the tin foil.
 Make sure to seal off tin foil to prevent losing the liquids.
 Smoke your brisket until the thermometer pushes into it like butter on all parts of the brisket (ideally around 207F internal).

 - Remove the brisket from smoker, take out of tin foil, wrap in a towel and place in a cooler or cold oven to let rest for at least 1 hour.